esi-neuroscience/syncopy/doc/source/developer/io.rst

 The Syncopy data format (``*.spy``)
 -----------------------------------

-As each Syncopy data object is not more than an anotated multi-dimensional array each object is usually stored in
+As each Syncopy data object is nothing more than an anotated multi-dimensional array each object is usually stored in

 1. a binary file for the data arrays and
 2. a human-readable file for metadata.

-Syncopy aims at being scalable for very large files that don't fit in memory.
-To cope with those kind of files, it is usually necessary to stream data from and to disk only on demand.
+Syncopy aims to be scalable for very large files that don't fit into memory.
+To cope with those kinds of files, it is usually necessary to stream data from and to disk only on demand.
 A file format that is well-established for this purpose is `HDF5 <https://www.hdfgroup.org/>`_, which is therefore the default storage backend of Syncopy.
-In addition, the metadata are stored in `JSON
+In addition, metadata are stored in `JSON
 <https://en.wikipedia.org/wiki/JSON>`_, which is both easily human-readable
 and machine-readable.